 Study in US, Canada, EU, Australia, NZ hassle-free with education loan

-Not very long ago, studying abroad was an option open only to the privileged few.
-What with an increasing number of loans, scholarships and bursaries (grants), a large section of the so-called middle class can now aspire to spread their wings.
+Not very long ago, studying abroad was an option only to the privileged few.
+However, with an increasing number of loans, scholarships and bursaries (grants) available, a large section of the so-called middle class can also now aspire to spread their wings.
 They can pursue degrees at prestigious institutes like Harvard, Stanford, Oxford, Cambridge, Columbia, Yale and other universities across the world without worrying about how to fund their education.

 One such student is Swati Bisht from Noida.
 “I couldn’t have done my MBA at UT Austin without a scholarship of $10,000 and a study loan,” says the GMAT 710 scorer.
 “I expect to pay it back within the next 2-3 years,” Swati continues, “Many of my friends have taken full or part-loans.
 Some have even started paying it off with their part-time job earnings!”

-When taking study abroad loans in India, keep the following things in mind:
+When taking education loan to study abroad India, keep the following things in mind:

-- You can take study abroad loans in India from private/government banks, NBFCs and crowd-funded companies.
+- You can take student loan for study abroad in India from private/government banks, NBFCs and crowd-funded companies.

 - There are two types of education loans: secured and unsecured.
 Secured loans are those where collateral is required.
-This means that the borrower has to provide some kind of asset as a mortgage.
+This means that the borrower must provide some kind of asset as a mortgage.
 The loan amount is usually up to 90 per cent of the asset value.
 Unsecured loans, on the other hand, do not require the borrower to pledge any asset.
-They also provide the full loan amount but the rate of interest is higher than that of secured loan.
+They also provide the full loan amount, but the rate of interest is higher than that of secured loan.